Search results for "School"

 As students and teachers prepare for the upcoming school year, school communities will be adjusting to significant anxiety, stress, and trauma experiences.
 Dr. John Piacentini from the https://carescenter.ucla.edu discusses how teachers, parents/caregivers, and students can learn to identify and respond to anxiety symptoms and provide strategies to help combat stress in students.
 Recorded on: 7/30/2020

-Beginning with an overview of assessment and multi-tiered system of supports (MTSS), this module addresses the importance of screening with examples of screeners and the process of assessing for special education services for struggling readers.
+Beginning with an overview of assessment and multi-tiered systems of support (MTSS), this module addresses the importance of screening, provides examples of screeners, and discusses the process of assessing for special education services.
 The module also shares resources for families to access services for their child.
 Emphasized throughout are strategies for identifying and challenging educational systems that have maintained inequities.
-TPEs Addressed: TPE 7.2 - Plan and Implement Evidence-based Literacy Instruction (UDL, MTSS, California Dyslexia Guidelines) TPE 7.10 - Monitor students’ progress using formative assessment practices ...
+TPEs Addressed: TPE 7.2 - Plan and Implement Evidence-based Literacy Instruction (UDL, MTSS, California Dyslexia Guidelines) TPE 7.10 - Monitor students’ progress using formative assessment practices (Screening, English ...